SU-JIAYUAN/academic-website/content/authors/admin/_index.md

 Matthew Jiayuan Su is a forth year undergraduate student of Robotics and Intelligent Devices at both Maynooth University & Fuzhou University, and will also be a master candidate of artificial intelligence at Zhejiang University next year, who maintained excellent academic performance with GPA of 3.92/4.0, ranked 1/58 in his major.

-He cherished experiences of research and competations, having taken part in multiple research projects and won multiple awards on mathematical modelling, programming and innovation contests.
+He enjoys experiences of research and competitions, having taken part in multiple research projects and won multiple awards on mathematical modelling, programming and innovation contests.
 Currently, he decides to continue on his academic path.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.